 UT is invested in helping students fully explore and embrace a holistic student experience.
 Beyond the Academic Exploration resources, the following services complement the decision-making process for students.

-Email the Academic Advising Office at firstname.lastname@example.org to request to be adding to the Major Exploration Blackboard to start your major exploration journey:
+Email the Academic Advising Office at firstname.lastname@example.org to request to be added to the Major Exploration Canvas page to start your major exploration journey:

 - Self-Exploration: review your skills, interests and values